Wednesday, October 28, 2009

 Now it’s hard to tell if Bill Bolling actually denies the science of climate change, but its resoundingly clear from his platform that he doesn’t think it’s a problem.
 He wants to drill for oil off of Virginia’s shores – a plan that isn’t going to make the price of gas go down, will ruin the ocean views in some of Virginia’s most popular tourist locales, and put beaches at the risk of devastating oil spills.
 Bolling also believes in the magic unicorn of global warming solutions: clean coal.
 He mentions clean coal on his energy page as if it were a viable technology.
 He fails to mention if he is talking about coal that doesn’t make as much smog or coal that doesn’t emit greenhouse gases (there's a huuuuuuge difference).

 His belief in the drill-baby-drill fantasy and the mythology of clean coal doesn’t suggest he understands other environmental issues very well.
 On the other hand, Jody Wagner has a detailed plan for creating green jobs in the renewable energy and efficiency sectors.
-In fact, conservation groups in Virginia have caught onto this and have made endorsements accordingly.
+In fact, conservation groups in

 The Virginia League of Conservation Voters has endorsed Jodi Wagner over Bill Bolling: http://www.valcv.org/majority/endorsement_list.html#statewide